-- Department of Homelessness and Supportive Housing (HSH) funds operations of the site and works closely with Five Keys, manages shelter referral process, ensures SFHOT provides regular outreach to unsheltered individuals in the Outreach and Safety Zone, and conducts a quarterly count of unsheltered individuals in the Zones as part of the quarterly count conducted by DEM, and participates in the community advisory group including providing monthly written reports and presentations during quarterly meetings. - Port of San Francisco (Port) currently facilitates the community advisory group and supports the grounds of the property. - SFPD Southern Station (SFPD) provides dedicated beat officers within the Safety Zone, provides monthly reports that include information on publicly available crime statistics and other community impact measures in the Safety Zone, and participates in a community advisory group. - Department of Public Works (DPW) provides frequent street cleaning and cleaning of nearby areas including the Beale cul-de-sac and participates as needed in the community advisory group. - Department of Emergency Management's Healthy Streets Operations Center (HSOC) - supports with resolution of encampments in the area through the coordination of resources and services through multiple city agencies.
+- Department of Homelessness and Supportive Housing (HSH) funds operations of the site and works closely with Five Keys, manages shelter referral process, ensures SFHOT provides regular outreach to unsheltered individuals in the Outreach and Safety Zone, and conducts a quarterly count of unsheltered individuals in the Zones as part of the quarterly count conducted by DEM, and participates in the community advisory group including providing monthly written reports and presentations during quarterly meetings. - Port of San Francisco (Port) currently facilitates the community advisory group and supports the grounds of the property. - SFPD Southern Station (SFPD) provides dedicated beat officers within the Safety Zone, provides monthly reports that include information on publicly available crime statistics and other community impact measures in the Safety Zone, and participates in a community advisory group. - Department of Public Works (DPW) provides frequent street cleaning and cleaning of nearby areas including the Beale cul-de-sac and participates as needed in the community advisory group. - Department of Emergency Management's Healthy Streets Operations Center (HSOC) supports with resolution of encampments in the area through coordination of resources and services through multiple city agencies.

 These City partners have entered into an interdepartmental letter of understanding to document departmental commitments to support unsheltered individuals and street conditions in the Safety and Outreach Zones.
+Interdepartmental Agreements have been effective in holding participating departments accountable to their commitments and managing expectations of the host community.
 These agreements reflect practices that are already in place under the current MOU between HSH and the Port.
 This letter will be incorporated into a new MOU between HSH and the Port.

-The term of the proposed MOU is 2 years commencing December 30, 2023, and there is an option to extend for an additional 2 years.
+The term of the proposed MOU is 2 years, commencing December 30, 2023 and there is an option to extend for an additional 2 years.
+The option to extend is subject to Port Commission approval in its sole discretion.

 The Port will retain the right to terminate the MOU at any time with 6 months' notice should the developer for the Pier 30-32 project be prepared to take delivery of Seawall Lot 330, which includes the ESNC.